 I moved to Los Angeles on a whim in late June of 2014, in search of change.
-My soul had finally had enough and catapulted me away from my former life, my former Self.
+I found myself being catapulted away from my former life.
 Sudden, drastic life changes took place in Spring of 2014 prior to the move.
 Many of these appeared to be out of my control, so much so that I knew there had to be a bigger reason for it all; the changes simply didn’t make sense at the time.

-Although I wasn’t fully aware of it at the time, I was on having what we would refer to as a “spiritual awakening,” smack in the middle of of Hollywood, California.
-Signs were everywhere; people I met, articles I read, billboards I saw, conversations I overheard, internal feelings stirred up, rare nature sightings (I mean, how many white butterflies have flown across your windshield driving up Highway 101?).
+Although I wasn’t fully aware of it at the time, I seemed to be having what we would refer to as an “awakening,” smack in the middle of Hollywood, California.
+Signs were everywhere: people I met, articles I read, billboards I saw, conversations I overheard, internal feelings stirred up, rare nature sightings.
 I gradually opened my heart and mind to the signs, and they came flooding in.

 At times I felt incredibly lost in Los Angeles, with my hands up in the air wondering what I was doing with this life.
 For the first time in 10 years in the workforce, I was without a structured job or steady income for months.
 I felt waves of panic and doubt.
 Only when I realized how blessed I am, was I able to transform thoughts of scarcity and doubt into overwhelming abundance.
 Not just financial abundance, but abundance of time, resources, relationships, and trust.
 I stopped beating myself up for so called “mistakes” of the past, and stopped incessantly worrying what the future holds.
 I surrendered to trusting that the Universe will always provide.
 I leaned in to trust.

-I met so many beautiful human beings who supported my journey.
+I met so many beautiful people who supported my journey.
 Some of them stayed briefly for days or weeks.
 Others I feel as though I’ll know for this entire lifetime.
 Without them, this journey may well have taken much longer and been quite a bit more difficult.